bseltz-cohesity/scripts/powershell/protectVM/README.md

 * -vip: name or IP of Cohesity cluster
 * -username: name of user to connect to Cohesity
 * -domain: your AD domain (defaults to local)
-* -vmName: one or more VMs (comma separated) to add to the proctection job
+* -vmName: one or more VMs to add to the proctection job (comma separated)
-* -vmList: file containing list of VMs to add
+* -vmList: file containing list of VMs to add (one per line)
 * -jobName: name of protection job

 ## Optional Parameters